Thesis I: Adding Images

 \setpagebg{partridge}

-And the margin images go like so.
+The margin images go like so.

 \sidefigure[*-4]{neighboring}